rafaelmartins/blohg.org/content/post/blohg-0.12.rst

 New features:

 - Git support (Experimental).
 It is mostly transparent.
-Users just need to convert they sources repository, or create a new one with ``blohg initrepo --git``.
+Users just need to convert their sources repository, or create a new one with ``blohg initrepo --git``.
 - `Extensions support`_ (Experimental).
 This feature isn't properly documented yet, take a look at a `real world example`_ if you want to write your own